 Potentially other information

 IAB nodes will use the identifiers carried via Adapt to ensure required QoS treatment and to decide which hop a packet should be sent to.
-While details of the information carried in the adaptation layer are FFS, a brief overview is provided below on how the above information may be used to this end, if included in the final design of Adapt.
+A brief overview is provided below on how the above information may be used to this end, if included in the final design of Adapt.